kgolubic/awesome-memgraph/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Make an individual pull request for each suggestion.
-- And this as well
+- Link to the website or GitHub repo.
-- And don't forget to check this
+- Check your spelling and grammar.

 Thank you for your suggestions!